mrh0/cspl/README.md

 # About
-CSPL is a dynamicly typed, interpreted programing language written in Java by MRH0 (aka MRH/mrhminer/hminer.lll). cspl supports both procedural and functional programming styles and is highly extendable through the java Extension api.
+CSPL is a dynamicly typed, interpreted programing language written in Java by MRH0 (aka MRH/mrhminer/hminer.lll). cspl supports both procedural and functional programming styles and is extendable through java modules.
-Syntax and the callback-nature will feel familiar to Javascript users.
-Tested to be ~execution time of luaj in basic loops and arthmetics.
+Syntax is sort of a  mashup between Javascript and Python. cspl is purpose built to be good for prototyping programming ideas with a deep but intuitive syntax.

 # Language